Model-free Learning of Regions of Attraction via Recurrent Sets: Learning recurrent sets

 \section{Learning recurrent sets}

-Having laid down the basic theory underlying recurrent sets, we now propose a method to compute inner-approximations of the region of attraction $\A(x^*)$ based on checking the recurrence property on finite-length trajectory samples.
-For concreteness, we consider the following type of sample trajectories for system \eqref{eq:system}:
+Having laid down the basic theory underlying recurrent sets, we now propose a method to compute inner approximations of the region of attraction $\A(x^*)$ based on checking the recurrence property on finite-length trajectory samples.
+For concreteness, we consider the following type of sampled trajectories for system \eqref{eq:system}:

 where $\tau_s>0$ is the sampling period.